 Robert A.M.
 Stern Architects and Stantec

-- Construction of a 17-story residential building to house 175 condominiums with ground-floor public retail space
+- Construction of a 17-story residential building housing 175 luxury condominiums with ground-floor public retail space

-- Work was managed around an active, waterfront site, adjacent to heavily-populated city landmarks
+- Work managed around an active, waterfront site, adjacent to heavily-populated city landmarks

-The rejuvenation of Lovejoy Wharf was conducted through Related Beal’s mixed-use redevelopment project to create a vibrant waterfront center at this distinct Boston location.
-Prior to the start of construction of the new building, demolition of the condemned 131 Beverly Street Building as well as the renovation of a mixed-use building located adjacent to the site on the parcel was required.
-Acting as the final piece of the puzzle, the final phase consisted of constructing the new 17-story 131 Beverly Street Building to round out this lively property with residential space.
+The rejuvenation of Lovejoy Wharf was conducted through this mixed-use redevelopment project intended to create a vibrant waterfront center at this distinct Boston location.
+The project included the demolition of the condemned 131 Beverly Street Building and the construction of a new 17-story residential building.

 All work was managed around an active, waterfront site, adjacent to the TD Garden and Zakim Bridge.
-Due to lack of space at the site and the developments’ prime location for public transportation options, the 131 Beverly Building is the first large-scale Boston condominium project that does not offer on-site parking.
+Due to lack of space at the site and the developments’ prime location for public transportation options, Lovejoy Wharf is the first large-scale Boston condominium project that does not offer on-site parking.